-3 Yad Vashem has been making an effort to put names to the faces in their photographs: see "Anonymous No Longer" (www.yadvashem.org/yv/en/exhibitions/museum_photos/index.asp).
+3 Yad Vashem has been making an effort to put names to the faces in their photographs: see "Anonymous No Longer" (www.yadvashem.org/yv/en/exhibitions/museum photos/index.asp).

-many people lived.
+When we do listen to our ancestors' voices, we hear a very different story.
+It is a story that acknowledges that many people died, but also that many people lived.
 This new story asks, How did they live?
 How did they survive?
 What did they hold onto?
 When we follow this path, we find our ancestors holding onto those things that they felt most important - their love, their families, and their traditions, but also their community, their art, and their music.
 We see pictures of life and living, of families and communities, of joy as well as sorrow.
 We acknowledge the inner strength of so many, even in the face of chaos, terror, and destruction.